rwaldron/tc39-notes/es7/2017-01/jan-26.md

 DE: the own is not about private properties

-AWB: own means it goes on the instance without the sigil it's a property, with ti, it's a field.
+AWB: `own` means it goes on the instance without the sigil it's a property, with it, it's a field.

 MM: I did misspeak before.
 I was confusing the concept of being per-instance vs the concept of being an own property.
 Private state is literally not an own property but it is a per-instance property.
 I think the way people understand own is the major intuition is that it is directly on that instance as opposed to being something that is inherited.
 I still think own is plausible and it actually fits will with the story for why we introduced static.
 The keyword is distinguishing which object are you declaring something about.
 It also fits with the idea that static could be equally orthogonal.
-If you said <missed it>.
-The idea that the sigil is orthogonal to the keyword...
+The idea that the sigil is orthogonal to the keyword, where the sigil indicates public vs private and the keyword indicates the place.

-AWB: Things without it meaning normal concise methods are on the prototype
+AWB: Things without it meaning normal concise methods are on the prototype.

 DE: I have in the next slide, even more meaty issues that we haven't resoled.
 Maybe we're nowhere near consensus.
 Maybe I can go through the presentation and get to the even mor edifficult dquestions and we can come back to these afterwards.

-AWB: One of the reasons I pushed you on this and making this explicit across the things is that it really comes down to a basic cross-cutting thing. how are we origniing class bodies and other things we 'll have in the future?
+AWB: One of the reasons I pushed you on this and making this explicit across the things is that it really comes down to a basic cross-cutting thing.
+How are we maing space in class bodies for other things we'll have in the future?

 DE: About the crosscutting design, if you want to talk about that, having a function declaration inside a class, i think a nicer thing would be a private method.